 We love a good pie in the South, and even though we can’t grow rhubarb, we still love the flavor it can add to desserts.
 My grandmother made me a fan of rhubarb.
 She spent a lot of time in Idaho where it grew wild.
 She added it to everything.

-Instead of placing a crust or streusel on this pie, sugar is added at the end to form a caramelized topping, kind of like a crème brûlée.
+Instead of placing a crust or streusel on top of this pie, sugar is added at the end to form a caramelized topping, kind of like a crème brûlée.
 It adds just enough sugar to offset the tartness without making it too sweet.
 Top with a dollop of whip cream to compliment the flavors.

 With only a few steps to follow, this will be one you come back to every year when you start to see rhubarb in the grocery.